 Statement of Faith

-In all that we do at Camp Cherith, particularly in hiring staff and preparing our camp program, the following statement of belief guides us.
-Every Camp Cherith volunteer is expected to sign and abide by this statement, which is common to all Cherith camps across North America.
+In all that we do at Camp Cherith – Lanark, particularly in staffing and preparing our camp program, the following statement of belief guides us.
+Every volunteer and employee is expected to sign and abide by this statement, which is common to all Cherith camps across North America.

 - in one God, eternally existent in three persons: Father, Son, and Holy Spirit (John 14:16-17, Matthew 28:19)

 - Jesus Christ was begotten by the Holy Spirit, born of the Virgin Mary, and is true God and true man (Matthew 1:18-23)

 - the scriptures of Old and New Testaments are verbally inspired by God, inerrant in the original writings, and of supreme and final authority in the faith and life (II Peter 1:20-21, II Timothy 3:16-17)

 - man was created in the image of God; he sinned, and thereby incurred not only physical death, but also spiritual death which is separation from God; and that all human beings are born in sin and this sinful nature is the original of all sinful acts in thought, word, and deed (Genesis 1:26, Romans 5:12, Isaiah 59:2-4 , Romans 6:23)